MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui2/release-notes/winui-2.7.md

 # Windows UI Library 2.7

-WinUI 2.7 is the latest stable release of the Windows UI Library (WinUI) for UWP applications (and desktop applications using [XAML Islands](../../../desktop/modernize/xaml-islands.md)).
+WinUI 2.7 is the September 2021 release of the Windows UI Library (WinUI) for UWP applications (and desktop applications using [XAML Islands](../../../desktop/modernize/xaml-islands.md)).

 > [!NOTE]
 > For more information on building Windows desktop and UWP apps with the latest version of **WinUI 3**, see [Windows UI Library 3](../../index.md).